yuyangchen23/authentication-service/README.md

 POST /auth/login
 GET /auth/users

+## Password security

+- Passwords are hashed using bcrypt before being written to PostgreSQL.
+- The API never returns password hashes in user responses.
+- Login uses bcrypt comparison rather than plain-text password comparison.

 ## Current limitations

-- Data disappears when the server restarts
+- JWT authentication has not been implemented
-- Passwords are not hashed yet
+- Login does not yet issue access tokens
+- Email verification is not implemented
+- Password reset is not implemented
-- There is no database
+- Rate limiting is not implemented
-- There are no authentication tokens